I Bet I Can Make You Yawn Plus 3 Surprising Facts

 Did I get you to yawn just yet?

 Well, it’s not for lack of trying!
-I had to peruse about 27 journal articles to write this blog and the monotony of that (as well as reading the word “yawn” a million times) made me yawn so much I almost fell asleep!
+I had to peruse about 27 journal articles to write this blog and the monotony of that (as well as reading the word “yawn” a million times) made me do it so much I almost fell asleep!
 Keep reading because the rest of my article is sure to bore you… *wink*

-A yawn does not really happen just because you’re bored or tired.
+This reflex does not really happen just because you’re bored or tired.
 I mean it could, but it doesn’t have to.
 For decades, doctors said it was your brain’s attempt to pull more oxygen in for the tissues.
 Research on animals published in The International Journal of Applied Basic Medical Research in June 2017 points to yawning as a way to drain lymph from around the brain.
-That’s interesting because we are only now realizing the brain actually has a lymphatic system.

 In humans, yawning is not typically considered a Mr. Tough Guy move.
 Whereas in the animal kingdom, it’s often a sign of aggression.
 Picture a baboon baring its teeth – yikes! – or one of those beautiful but aggressive Siamese fighting fish posturing against a male in the tank next door.